missmadelena1/MadsProgramming/README.md

 All the data points in the code is transferrable to other projects and course work.
 I believe that the math and calculations portion would help significantly in the SDE environment I plan on going into.

 How did you make this program maintainable, readable, and adaptable?
-I made this program maintainable, readable and adaptable by
+I made this program maintainable, readable and adaptable by making sure that the end code was viable toward the Bank's user interface.
+I made sure that all the requirements were met and the code did not have any errors.
+Within the code, I made sure that it was easy to read with comments, maintinable within the comments as well if a future coder wanted to change any of the calculations, and adaptable so that the code is able to grow from  basic calculations.
 I always tested my code at almost every step.
 I first would write the code how I see fit, test and run the code and pay close attention to all the error messages.
 If there were error messages I could not fix, I went back into modules and ZYBooks exercises to replicate code to better understand which pieces of code would work and which would not.